 After the validity period has expired, you are no longer bound by the prices.
 You can send a new quotation with adjusted prices or conditions.

-Can you still cancel a binding quote?
+Can you still cancel a binding quotation?

 In principle, you cannot simply cancel an accepted binding quotation.
 You have entered into an agreement and are obliged to deliver.
 Cancellation may result in compensation.